iterative/dvc.org/content/docs/studio/user-guide/model-registry/promote-models.md

 4. Optionally, provide a Git tag message.
 5. Click on `Promote version`.
+6. Once the action is successful, the promotion will show up in the `Stages` column of the models dashboard.
-6. At this point, if you reload the model details page, you will see that your model version has been promoted to (assigned) the stage.
-This information is available in the model `History` section as well as in the `Stages` section.
+7. If you open the model details page, the promotion will be visible in the model `History` section as well as in the `Stages` section.
-7. If you go to your Git repository, you will see that a new Git tag referencing the selected version and stage has been created, indicating the stage assignment.
+8. If you go to your Git repository, you will see that a new Git tag referencing the selected version and stage has been created, indicating the stage assignment.